 General Luna is approximately 45 minutes to 1 hour drive from Siargao Airport.
 In contrast, Del Carmen is only 5-10 minutes away—making it the ideal first-night destination.

-Siargao Airport (IAO) is served by Cebu Pacific, Philippine Airlines (PAL), and Sunlight Air with flights primarily from Manila and Cebu.
+Siargao Airport (IAO) is served by Cebgo (Cebu Pacific), Philippine Airlines (PAL), and Sunlight Air with flights primarily from Cebu and Clark.
+Manila turboprop services are moving to Clark or are seasonal.

-Yes, but don't rely on it.
-ATMs frequently run out of cash, especially on weekends and during peak season.
-Bring enough cash for your first few days, or withdraw in Manila/Cebu before flying.
+No ATM inside the terminal.
+ATMs on Siargao are mostly in General Luna and Dapa and can frequently run out of cash, especially on weekends and during peak season.
+Bring enough cash from Manila/Cebu for your first few days, and use GCash or cards only as backup.

 Yes!
 We recommend arranging your transfer before arrival.
 Contact us to arrange hassle-free airport pickup directly to Mariden Resort.